Erotic Nights of the Living Dead: Production

 Erotic Nights of the Living Dead was filmed at the same time as Porno Holocaust in Santo Domingo with the same cast.
 Both films involve a group of foreigners who find an island, have sex, and then are killed off one by one.

+Director Joe D'Amato later said in an interview published in 1992 that the film was originally designed to cash-in on the zombie film trend and when "we decided to add sex and comedy and went too far in both directions.
+The whole thing ended up like a farce.
+The zombie indulging in anal intercourse with the lead actress was too ridiculous for words."

 Release

 Theatrical

 Erotic Nights of the Living Dead was released in 1980 and was not a large success.
 As D'Amato remarked in an interview, "Le notti erotiche dei morti viventi was a total fiasco.
 I had endeavored to mingle my two favorite genres, tending more toward the erotic side in this case, but the film was rejected by the public."

 Home media

 On 15 June 2018, the film was released on blu-ray by Code Red DVD in its English dubbed hardcore version.

 Reception

 In 2005, Louis Paul wrote in a chapter devoted to D'Amato that the film "is pure cinema horror trash, but watchable nonetheless.
 In the history of the Italian horror film there is no other feature film quite like it."

 In 2011, Danny Shipka, author of Perverse Titillation: The Exploitation Cinema of Italy, Spain and France, 1960-1980 gave both Porno Holocaust and Erotic Nights of the Living Dead a negative review, criticising the acting, gore effects and sex scenes, and stated that the merging of "hard-core sex and extreme violence is disturbing" The book Zombie Movies: The Ultimate Guide describes the film as "one of the worst if not the worst Italian zombie movie ever made".